Vegan Clotted Cream

 Ingredients

-• 6 tablespoons (90g) coconut cream recommended cold
+• 6 tablespoons (90g) coconut cream, cold coconut cream (thick portion only, cold)

 • 3 tablespoons (24g) confectioner's sugar